CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 The upwards phase leaves a lot to be desired.
 Its purpose is to compact memory so that `head` can be in a lower than it was before GC started.
 But the upwards phase ends up inserting tons of `reloc` junk in the heap that have to be compacted around.
 Those `reloc` cells will be deleted on the next GC, and new cells will move into them, but that will itself leave more `reloc` cells behind.
 The actual effect of the upwards phase, as it's written here, is to create "bubbles" that rise to the top of the heap over the course of several GCs.

 ## Chips

+The heap memory will be implemented as a bunch of parallel banks each holding part of a cons cell.

+[picture]

+For example, if we use 52-bit cons cells, we might be looking at 7 8-bit SRAM chips that each hold 8 bits of the cell.
+This makes things much nicer, since memory accesses can be a single read/write macrocycle.

+The same thing will happen with the microinstruction ROM.
+This makes it more annoying to write ROMs, but I'll just have to deal with it.

+The rest will be pretty straightforward.
+Lots of tristate buffers, lots of latches, lots of logic gates.

 # source